 Spring-energized seals are most valuable where leakage is critical and in extreme environments such as cryogenic.
-This is proven in space launch vehicle applications for fuel tank, valves and thrusters as well as aviation in high temperature jet engines.
-As the seals are very versatile, they have been used in many different industries, e.g., life science (robotics, liquid chromatography, in vitro diagnostics, and microsurgical tools), energy (onshore/offshore ball valves and LNG loading arms) and industrial (valves and pumps).
+This is proven in space launch vehicle applications for fuel tank, valves and thrusters as well as for aviation in high temperature jet engines.
+As the seals are very versatile, they have been used in many different industries, e.g., life science (robotics, liquid chromatography, in-vitro diagnostics, and microsurgical tools), energy (onshore/offshore ball valves and LNG loading arms) and industrial (valves and pumps).

 If you have any questions about designing and implementing spring-energized seals in your application, why not ask our experts?